promised-ai/redpoll-website/content/blog/explainable-problems.md

 theme = "dark-transparent"
 +++

 Modern AI are black boxes.
+They hide what they know.
+This is a problem if we want to use AI to assist decision-makers in high-risk tasks like medical treatment or military operations.
+For AI to be safe in tasks like these it must be completely transparent, auditable, and *explainable*.
+In this post, I'll discuss what XAI is, what it should mean to explain AI, and the current focus on *explanation* not only fails to make AI safe, but makes it more dangerous.

+# AI hide their knowledge

+AI are epistemically opaque.
 They hide their knowledge away.
 And even if you use a method to look in the black box, the knowledge inside doesn't makes sense; it doesn't map on to anything in the world.
-This makes it impossible to use AI in many domains.
+This makes it impossible to use AI (safely and responsibly) in many domains.
 For example, in defense, when someone makes a decision, they sign their name to a piece of letterhead and they become legally responsible for the outcomes of that decision.
 Thousands of lives and the fate of nations potentially hang in the balance, so obviously they're not going to just trust the word of what is effectively a magic 8-ball.
 They need to know where the decision comes from, what the machine knows, when it fails, when it succeeds; when it can be trusted.
 To this end DARPA launched the [Explainable AI (XAI) program](), which aims to fund development of AI technologies that answer these questions.
-In this post, I'll discuss what XAI is, and how *explanation* not only fails to make AI safe, but will make it more dangerous.

-# What is explainable AI
+# Explainable AI

 According to (former) XAI program manager David Gunning [(Link to PDF source)](https://www.darpa.mil/attachments/XAIProgramUpdate.pdf):